ErpNetDocs/tech/modules/crm/pos/fiscal-receipt-template.md

 * **Custom Header** - refers to the text that will be printed at the top of the fiscal receipt.

-* **Custom Row Header** - refers to the text that will be printed on certain rows within the middle portion of the fiscal receipt.
+* **Custom Row Header** - refers to the text that will be printed on certain rows within the mid portion of the fiscal receipt.

 * **Custom Row Footer** - refers to the text that will be printed on certain rows within the lower portion of the fiscal receipt.